Practical Project Management

-- Initiate, Plan, Execute, Control, and Monitor & Close a project and will be shown how to apply the nine PMBOK Guide® knowledge areas to each phase of a project.
+- Initiate, plan, execute, control, monitor, and close a project and will be shown how to apply the ten PMBOK Guide® knowledge areas to each phase of a project.

 - Develop and manage a complex project plan based on one of three case studies.
 This approach has the advantage of thoroughly covering each knowledge area while applying it in the context of real-world project work.

 - Pursue learning through real world experiences and case studies.
 In addition to technical competencies, the course emphasizes the psychology and politics of the craft by using examples from participants and the instructor’s own projects.

 When you complete this course, you’ll be ready to assume the role of project manager and you’ll receive the 35 educational contact hours (3.5 Continuing Education Units, or CEUs) required to apply for Project Management Professional (PMP)® certification.
 This is a non-credit course.
 This course is graded on a pass/fail basis; no letter grades are awarded.

 A Guide To The Project Management Body of Knowledge, (PMBOK® Guide) - Fifth Edition, Project Management Institute, Inc., 2013

 Ken Brooks has been a functional manager, enterprise project manager, and management and project management consultant for almost 20 years in the health care and financial services industries.
 He specializes in helping professionals and organizations develop their IT project management capabilities.